nodejs/node-v0.x-archive/doc/api.markdown

       'Content-Type': 'text/plain'
     });

+The `headers` argument may be either a JavaScript object, as illustrated above, or a string of raw headers.
+In the case of a string, each header must be followed by a CRLF (`'\r\n'`).
+This is useful for proxying the `rawHeaders` property from another response.

 This method must only be called once on a message and it must be called before `response.end()` is called.

-### response.rawHeaders

-The `response.rawHeaders` property allows you to specify the HTTP response headers as a string.
-Each header must be followed by a CRLF (`'\r\n'`).
-Set this property before calling `response.writeHead`.

 ### response.write(chunk, encoding='utf8')